- - POSTDOCS

 Space Informatics Lab

-SIL develops intelligent algorithms for fast and intuitive exploration of large spatial datasets.
-Numerous campaigns for remotely sensing the Earth and other planets from spacecraft resulted in vast and rapidly expanding quantity of data having global geographical extent.
-Without effective tools for automating mapping and analysis of this deluge of data, the ability of geoscience and planetary communities to get insights from the entirety of the collected data is limited.
-SIL aims at development of tools which would make intelligent exploration of vast spatial data accessible and intuitive.
+SIL develops intelligent algorithms for fast and intuitive exploration of large spatial datasets originating from either remote sensing of Earth and other planets or from extensive on the ground surveys like those provided by the U.S. Census Bureau.
+Without effective tools for exploring and analyzing this big data, the ability of scientific community to get insights from the entirety of the collected data is limited.
+SIL aims at development of tools which would make intelligent exploration of these vast datasets accessible and intuitive.